 The products and services of CropMetrics include VRI optimization, soil moisture probes, virtual optimizer PRO, and so on.
 VRI (Variable Rate Irrigation) optimization maximizes profitability on irrigated crop fields with topography or soil variability, improve yields, and increases water use efficiency.

 The soil moisture probe technology provides complete in-season local agronomy support, and recommendations to optimize water use efficiency.
-The virtual optimizer PRO combines various technologies for water management into one central, cloud based, and powerful location designed for consultants and growers to take advantage of the benefits in precision irrigation via a simplified interface.
+The virtual optimizer PRO combines various technologies for water management into one central, cloud-based, and powerful location designed for consultants and growers to take advantage of the benefits in precision irrigation via a simplified interface.

 Technology has changed over time and agricultural drones are a very good example of this.
 Today, agriculture is one of the major industries to incorporate drones.
 Drones are being used in agriculture in order to enhance various agricultural practices.
-The ways ground-based and aerial based drones are being used in agriculture are crop health assessment, irrigation, crop monitoring, crop spraying, planting, and soil and field analysis.
+The ways ground-based and aerial-based drones are being used in agriculture are crop health assessment, irrigation, crop monitoring, crop spraying, planting, and soil and field analysis.

 The major benefits of using drones include crop health imaging, integrated GIS mapping, ease of use, saves time, and the potential to increase yields.
-With strategy and planning based on real-time data collection and processing, the drone technology will give a high-tech makeover to the agriculture industry.
+With strategy and planning based on real-time data collection and processing, drone technology will give a high-tech makeover to the agriculture industry.

 PrecisionHawk is an organization that uses drones for gathering valuable data via a series of sensors that are used for imaging, mapping, and surveying of agricultural land.
 These drones perform in-flight monitoring and observations.
-The farmers enter the details of what field to survey, and select an altitude or ground resolution.
+The farmers enter the details of what field to survey and select an altitude or ground resolution.

-From the drone data, we can draw insights regarding plant health indices, plant counting and yield prediction, plant height measurement, canopy cover mapping, field water ponsing mapping, scouting reports, stockpile measuring, chlorophyll measurement, nitrogen content in wheat, drainage mapping, weed pressure mapping, and so on.
+From the drone data, we can draw insights regarding plant health indices, plant counting and yield prediction, plant height measurement, canopy cover mapping, field water ponding mapping, scouting reports, stockpile measuring, chlorophyll measurement, nitrogen content in wheat, drainage mapping, weed pressure mapping, and so on.

 The drone collects multispectral, thermal, and visual imagery during the flight and then lands in the same location it took off.